codewitch-honey-crisis/core2_alarm/README.md

 This will set all the fire alarms to off except #1 (zero based index of 0) and #3 (index 2)

+### Note: The ESP-IDF version is slightly better, being a bit more elegant in terms of handling lots of alarms, plus being generally more efficient.